nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 ### Delegation

-Throughout this guide, you may find or see examples of domain delegation where there is an AD trust, as it would be a more real world example of bringing in FreeIPA to an environment that is already in place, working, with a DNS hosted by AD or by an appliance.
-Majority of the examples assume both IPA and AD is delegated (when it's normally IPA that's just delegated while AD hosts the actual parent zone).
-Using this type of setup, it is not required for clients to have entries in the IPA domain.
-In fact, they can be in other domains as long as they have A/AAAA/PTR records associated with them.
-This assumes that there could be dynamic dns associated with DHCP or everything is static and lives in the parent zones. **The caveat to this is SSO will fail**.
+Throughout this guide, you may find or see examples of domain delegation, assuming there is an AD trust or perhaps it's just a separate domain.
+This is done as a real world example, as it would be more realistic to bring FreeIPA into an environment where a DNS appliance or Acive Directory may already be in place.

+In this type of setup, it is not required for clients to have entries in the IPA DNS domain.
+In fact, they can be in other domains as long as they have A/AAAA/PTR records associated and all systems can resolve them. **The major caveat to this is SSO via kerberos will fail**.

 You can setup already existing DNS servers to delegate an entire domain or a subdomain for FreeIPA.
 This way, you don't overlap with a domain